mikey242/kudos-donations/readme.txt

 = 4.2.1 =
 * Automatically migrate campaigns to prevent front-end errors when plugin is updated automatically
-* Fix error when non-admin user access dashboard
+* Fix error when non-admin user accesses dashboard

 = 4.2.0 =
 * Optimize data storage making the plugin faster and use less space